dustinfast/PTC-Sim/README.md

 Interoperability between railroads is also required, asdefined by the Federal Railroad Administration's Interoperable Train Control (ITC) standard.

-PTC Sim implements broker-assisted communication between simulated track devices (including locomotives) and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP).
+PTC-Sim implements broker-assisted communication between simulated track devices (including locomotives) and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP).
 Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current component status and location is also displayed.

 ## Applicaton Structure